jamescooke/blog/content/1401-ustwo-presentation.rst

     <script async class="speakerdeck-embed" data-id="bdabe0106c8c013162a91ed72f379050" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>
     <br>

-I'm especially keen on how the regular measurement time spent on a project can give insight, and so I've started combining Seinfeld with Pomodoro Technique.
+I'm especially keen on how the regular measurement of time spent on a project can give insight, and so I've started combining Seinfeld with Pomodoro Technique.

 The most important thing is to "make it work for you" - there are all sorts of ways that these techniques can be used to push a project forward or help you to